Justice Thomas gifts scandal highlights 'double standard' for ethics in government

 Shaub is also a former head of the Office of Government Ethics, which oversees how executive branch employees comport themselves — that's everyone from Census and National Parks workers to military generals and even the president of the United States.

-He argues that there's one standard for the high-profile and politically connected and another for the almost two million lower-level federal workers.
+He argues that there's one standard for the high-profile and politically connected and another for the almost 2 million lower-level federal workers.

 "The Department of Justice has shown a real unwillingness to hold the top officials in government to the same standard it holds lower-level officials to," Shaub said.
 "And if you think about it, that's government ethics standing on its head, because the higher up you go and the more power you have to do harm, the more you should be held accountable, because the stakes are so much greater.